LeSpocky/ptxdist/doc/ref_parameter.rst

 ``bsp-info``
   show some basic information about the BSP.
-The currently used configs, all layers, the images that are build, etc.
+The currently used configs, all layers, the images that are built, etc.

 ``package-info <pkg>``
   show some basic information about the package.
 This includes the version,